neajul/New-Dependencies/Notes/Unfiltered Notes.md

 # Structure

-* I don't hate the idea of quoting former Sandberg students
-* Why are so many of my things from 2008?
+- Can be interesting to think about references
+  - Internet as a library
-  * **using references from the wayback machine, what does that mean?**
+  - wayback machine, what does that mean?

-  * and what is going on today? it's not 2008 anymore
-* How much personal stories do I want to include?
-* logbook character is also in the dates that I mention.
-  * Sort chronological lol
+* Where is this thesis written?
+  * space: sweden
+  * software: markdown, git

 # Content